Explore Los Angeles

 Type: Planetarium / Observatory

-If you believe, like Colonel Griffith J. Griffith, in the transformative power of observation, then the Griffith Observatory is the L.A. museum for you and your children.
-Located in the park that also bears that philanthropist's name, the observatory was recently renovated completely (it originally opened in 1935), but it still offers free public telescope viewing on every clear night in the city.
-Look up into the universe with the historic Zeiss telescope, the famed coelostat (solar telescope) or the portable telescopes on the lawn and a whole new perspective opens up in the sky.
-Be sure to visit the Samuel Oschin Planetarium for one of the in-depth shows, but note that there is an admission fee for those.
+Head for the hills as the sun begins to set and you'll find one of L.A.'s most breathtaking spots for sparking a bit of love.
+The Griffith Observatory sits above the city in Griffith Park, the place Ryan Gosling and Emma Stone visited during their cinematic romance in "LA LA Land" and a wonderful spot for real-life lovers to take in the city views and look to the night sky.
+The observatory was recently renovated completely (it originally opened in 1935), and it still offers free public telescope viewing on every clear night in the city.
+Look up into the universe with the historic Zeiss telescope, the coelostat (solar telescope) or the portable telescopes on the lawn and a whole new perspective opens up.
+Visit the Samuel Oschin Planetarium for an in-depth show; there is an admission fee for those.
 Everything else, including parking, is free at the Griffith Observatory.

 - Tue-Fri: Noon-10pm